Chapter 9.5 – Entry Barriers in Seaports

 Lowering entry barriers is desirable from a public-interest point of view:

 • Third, lower entry barriers allow for the faster implementation of new technologies and business models.
-Even when intra-port competition is established, the entry of additional competitors can be an important engine for introducing innovations.
+Even when intra-port competition is established, the entry of additional competitors can be a significant driver of innovation.
 New firms often generate business dynamism and economic growth, particularly when exogenous changes in demand challenge the current activities of incumbent firms.
-New firms are thought to be particularly innovative.
+New firms are often considered particularly innovative.
 There is evidence that the process of entry (and exit) plays a part in reallocating resources from low to high-productivity units.
-Firm entry plays an important part in creative destruction as a mechanism that helps shift resources from less to more productive units, as in a Schumpeterian model with entrepreneurial learning under uncertainty.
-When incumbents fail to exploit exogenous shifts in costs or demand (perhaps because the required innovations would be rent displacing), entry is an important determinant of industry performance.
+Firm entry plays a crucial role in creative destruction as a mechanism that facilitates the reallocation of resources from less to more productive units, as in a Schumpeterian model with entrepreneurial learning under uncertainty.
+When incumbents fail to exploit exogenous shifts in costs or demand (perhaps because the required innovations would displace rents), entry is a crucial determinant of industry performance.

 • In the long term, many physical/locational entry barriers can be overcome by building in adjacent locations or extending out into the sea.
 Furthermore, new concepts and technologies can be introduced to limit the need for space in the port.
 For example, an inland container depot can help create additional space for terminals in the port.

 • In most cases, having a public agency, the port authority, which invests in port-specific and site-specific assets and leases these assets to the private sector, is a policy option to reduce entry barriers related to switching costs and sunk investments.
 A further role for the port authority in reducing entry barriers is that of a smart coordinator, enabling networks of stakeholders.
 Such a coordinator can help overcome decisional and operational fragmentation.
 The port authority acts as a cluster manager by coordinating the integrated port services provided by various actors.
-Such an active port authority can increase opportunities for the entry of small and medium-sized companies.
+Such an active port authority can increase opportunities for small and medium-sized companies to enter the market.

-• Policy reforms that promote transparent concession procedures, forbid exclusive contracts and ensure the absence of discrimination are also relevant to reducing entry barriers.
+• Policy reforms that promote transparent concession procedures, forbid exclusive contracts, and ensure the absence of discrimination are also relevant to reducing entry barriers.
 Reducing the (maximum) duration of authorizations and concessions also lowers entry barriers and rent-seeking opportunities.
-Concessions and authorizations need to be sufficiently long to allow companies to recover their fixed investments and earn a normal return on their investments.
+Concessions and authorizations must be sufficiently long to enable companies to recover their fixed investments and earn a normal return on their investments.
 However, excessively long durations limit opportunities for entry and reduce the dynamism in the sector.
-In many European countries, durations of concessions of 50 years in the case of limited investments, 75 years for significant investments in movable assets, or 99 years for immovable assets are common practice.
+In many European countries, durations of concessions of 50 years for limited investments, 75 years for significant investments in movable assets, or 99 years for immovable assets are common practice.

 • The stability of the regulatory regime and the presence of dispute resolution mechanisms can further reduce entry barriers.
 By reducing uncertainty and transaction costs, lower entry barriers ensue.

 • Additional regulations, such as antitrust policies and merger regulations, can be targeted to prevent incumbents from benefiting from high entry barriers.
-Most countries, economic zones (like USMCA), and supranational entities (like the European Union) have developed a general legal framework to ensure low entry barriers.
-Such regulation is not industry-specific but applies overall.
+Most countries, economic zones (such as the USMCA), and supranational entities (like the European Union) have developed a general legal framework to ensure low entry barriers.
+Such regulation is not industry-specific; rather, it applies across the board.
 In most countries, competition regulations protect entrants from predatory pricing by incumbents, such as exclusive contracts with suppliers.
 Mergers and acquisitions are also subject to regulatory oversight.
-These are relevant in the container-handling market, given its strong consolidation.
+These are relevant in the container-handling market, given its substantial consolidation.
 The question arises whether operators have established a dominant position, limiting the potential of market competition and discouraging newcomers.
 The general competition law can and often does go hand in hand with industry-specific regulations.

 Related Topics